hsk81/yeoman-generator-dizmo/README.md

 ### I cannot install `yo` globally with `npm install -g`?

-You have to set up `npm` for a global installation, since `yo` should neither be installed nor run with `sudo`.
+You have to set up `npm` for global installations, since `yo` should neither be installed nor run with `sudo`.
 The preferred approach here is to enable `npm` to install packages globally *without* breaking out of the `$HOME` folder, by setting a local `node` `prefix`.
 This is achieved for example by running:

 ```sh
 echo 'prefix = ~/.node' >> ~/.npmrc